Consensys/doc.teku/docs/HowTo/Monitor/Metrics.md

     !!! important

-        If running Prometheus on a different host to your Teku node (any host other than `localhost`), ensure you add the Prometheus host to [`--metrics-host-allowlist`](../../Reference/CLI/CLI-Syntax.md#metrics-host-allowlist) when starting Teku.
+        To avoid DNS rebinding attacks, if running Prometheus on a different host to your Teku node (any host other than `localhost`), ensure you add the hostname that Prometheus uses to connect to Teku to [`--metrics-host-allowlist`](../../Reference/CLI/CLI-Syntax.md#metrics-host-allowlist).

+        For example, if Prometheus is configured to get metrics from `http://teku.local:8008/metrics` then `teku.local` has to be in `--metrics-host-allowlist`.

      To specify the host and port on which Prometheus accesses Teku, use the [`--metrics-interface`](../../Reference/CLI/CLI-Syntax.md#metrics-interface) and